 I'm not dumb enough to try to predict what happens today or tomorrow, but I will offer a prediction of sorts.
 As they have done since the weird, truncated 2020 baseball season began just over a month ago, at some point soon the Mets will put together a promising stretch of games.
-Just about the point you're thinking that maybe they can actually make a push for the expanded playoff field, they will run off another stretch of almost unwatchable bad baseball.
+Just about the point where you're thinking that maybe they can actually make a push for the expanded playoff field, they will run off another stretch of almost unwatchable bad baseball.
 Lather, rinse, repeat.

 I wrote yesterday that I doubted that GM Brodie Van Wagenen would try to make a big deadline splash this year.
-I haven't agreed with every move that he's made since he was hired in October, 2018.
+I haven't agreed with every move that he's made since he was hired in October 2018.
 I've doubted at times that he was the right man for the job, but I never found the guy to be stupid.
-You make a trade deadline acquisition because you feel that one or two guys can make the difference for your team.
+You make a trade deadline acquisition because you feel that one or two guys can make a difference for your team.
 I don't think anyone in their right man can come to that conclusion about the Mets.

-The best chance of the Mets picking up even one of these two players without paying a ridiculous cost would likely entail a willingness to take on all of the money owed that players.
+The best chance of the Mets picking up even one of these two players without paying a ridiculous cost would likely entail a willingness to take on all of the money owed to players.
 Show of hands out there, how many of you Mets fans can envision that happening with the Wilpons still owning the club?
 Yeah, me neither.

 Barring rainouts or COVID stoppages, the Mets will only have 27 games left after this weekend.
 Any deadline pickup will have less than a month to make all of the impact they can.
 If it takes that player a week or two to get their bearings with their new club, even less time.
-And keep in mind that there is a non-zero chance that this season could come to an abrupt end thanks to our old friend coronavirus.
-If new ownership was already in place, they can weigh the risks to the future against whatever rewards there would be by improving their playoff chances this year.
+And, keep in mind that there is a non-zero chance that this season could come to an abrupt end thanks to our old friend coronavirus.
+If new ownership was already in place, they could weigh the risks to the future against whatever rewards there would be by improving their playoff chances this year.
 That's certainly not going to happen before Monday.